juin03/RinggitSavvy/README.md

 ---

-This guide should help you set up and run your Ringgit Savvy app smoothly.
+This guide should help you set up and run your RinggitSavvy app smoothly.

 ## Contact Us
 Kindly contact Team MoneyMoneyCome for more details: